 At Walsh Memorial CE Infant School, Science is taught following the aims and content of the Development Matters in the Early Years Foundation Stage guidance and the National Curriculum Science programmes of study: Key Stage 1.
 It is taught through cross-curricular topics in EYFS and discrete Science units in KS1.
-Our Science teaching provides children with first-hand experiences and opportunities to work scientifically in order to develop their scientific understanding.
+Our Science teaching provides children with first-hand experiences and opportunities to work scientifically, both teacher guided and child-centred, in order to develop their scientific ideas and understanding.
 The children are encouraged to be curious and ask questions about what they notice.
 They are helped to develop their understanding of scientific ideas by using different types of scientific enquiry to answer their own questions, including observing changes over a period of time, noticing patterns, grouping and classifying things, carrying out simple comparative tests, and finding things out, using for example, books, websites, photographs and videos.
 We encourage our children to use specific scientific vocabulary to talk about what they have found out and communicate and record their ideas and findings in a variety of ways.

 We use both our indoor and outdoor environment to support the teaching and learning of Science.
 Where possible, lessons are taught through the use of first-hand practical experiences using our school grounds and also through educational visits.
 We also invite visitors such as the petting farm to enhance the classroom learning.